Zalexanninev15/Zalexanninev15/README.md

 - At the end of 2022, I decided to finally move completely to Linux and start a new chapter in software development, and not only software.
 I also created [a channel in Telegram (RU)](https://ttttt.me/FieryLinux), in which I publish my thoughts and stories.
 As a starting point, I settled on Manjaro with a KDE environment.
 The plans for 2023 are to hone their skills in working with Python and Rust.
 I am also studying in the "initial" web development (HTML, CSS, JavaScript).
 Although I will develop in C#, it is extremely rare.
 In early June 2023, I finally decided to try out Fedora with GNOME in the form of the Nobara Linux distribution.
 He reported all his torments and discoveries in my Telegram channel - [Fiery Linux (RU)](https://ttttt.me/FieryLinux).
 Since September I began to actively develop my website creation skills (HTML, CSS, JavaScript).
 When solving some relatively simple problems, writing the same type of code or “one-time” code, I use ChatGPT.

-- 2024 👀 An improvement?
+* 2024 👀 An improvement?
 Hmm, maybe.
 We'll see what the new year brings: This year started with me installing Windows 11 for myself (although it happened last year, but I finally got it installed this year).
 I'm not giving up on Linux, I just want Windows rather than Linux for now + I'm not ready to install Nobara 39 yet because of the switch to KDE, and I'm still waiting for a stable KDE 6.
 This year was the first time I switched from .NET 7 to .NET 8.
 That's it for now.

-- 2024.
-Part II
+* Year 2024, Part II
 I finally mastered GNOME, albeit with a bunch of extensions.
 Still, it turned out to be convenient for me, KDE 6 is still not fully stable, so I'm waiting for the next version, although I'm unlikely to move to it from GNOME.
 I still use Windows 11 on a regular basis.
 Despite the general age of all Windows, a bunch of tweaks help to use it without any problems.

-- 2024.
-Part III
+* Year 2024, Part III
 I finally realized that Windows 11 this is complete... 🤬🤬🤬🤬 I'm back on Windows 10, and I never regretted it, almost all the features of Windows 11 were successfully integrated by me into the system, Windows 11 is garbage, so I don’t regret the downgrade.
 The second system I installed KDE neon, because I wanted to move away from the gnome and return to KDE.
 For now, like this, I’m sitting on Windows 10 and KDE neon.
 Yesterday (June 22) I finally decided to close the issue with WSL2, it was cool.
 A full-fledged (or something like that) system I have it, and even on Windows 10.
 Fuck you shitty Windows 11, just fuck you.